-Chynna lives in Edmonton, Alberta with her three daughters (Jaimie, almost eight; Jordhan, six; and Sophie, two) and baby boy, Xander (three).
+Chynna lives in Edmonton, Alberta with her three daughters (Jaimie, eight; Jordhan, six; and Sophie, two) and baby boy, Xander (four).
 Her passion is helping children and families living with Sensory Processing Disorder and other special needs.
-Chynna is nearing completion of work at Athabasca University for a B.A. in Psychology, specializing in Early Childhood Development.
+Chynna just completed work at Athabasca University for a B.A. in Psychology, specializing in Early Childhood Development and children with special needs.